 The Bose S1 Pro is a mid-sized Bluetooth speaker.
 It has a neutral, balanced sound profile that's suitable for lots of different music genres, though it's lacking a bit of low-bass.
 It comes with inputs for microphones and instruments, and its Auto EQ feature uses internal sensors to adjust the speaker's performance based on how it's positioned.

 The JBL PartyBox 310 is a better speaker for music than the Bose S1 Pro System.
 The JBL can reproduce more low-bass, it can play stereo content, and it can get louder.
-It also has longer-lasting battery life and is rated IPX4 for water resistance, although we don't currently test for this.
+It also has longer-lasting battery life and is rated IPX4 for water resistance, meaning it can withstand small splashes of water.
 However, the Bose is more portable.

 The JBL PartyBox 100 is a better speaker than the Bose S1 Pro System.
 The JBL has a more balanced sound profile and a better soundstage performance.
 Also, it can get louder than the Bose, though it does have some compression artifacts present at max volume.
 However, the Bose is more portable.

 The Apple HomePod is a better speaker for music, videos, and voice assistant support than the Bose S1 Pro System.
 The Apple has a better soundstage performance, and it comes with built-in Siri capabilities, unlike the Bose.
-However, the Bose can get louder, and it can be used with a battery, so it's more portable and better suited for outdoor use than the Apple.
+However, it may be harder to find in new condition since it's been discontinued.
+That said, the Bose can get louder, and it can be used with a battery, so it's more portable and better suited for outdoor use than the Apple.

 The Bose S1 Pro System is a better speaker for most uses than the Google Nest Audio.
 It can get louder, and it has a more balanced default sound profile.
 Also, it has lower latency over a Bluetooth connection, and since it can be used with a battery, it's better suited for outdoor use.
 However, the Google has built-in Google Assistant capabilities, so it's a better choice for voice assistant support.